-The best calendars for 2021 can help you get organised for the year ahead.
-You may be used to using an online calendar like Google Calendar, but we think you can't beat a physical, paper calendar.
+The best calendars for 2021 can help you get organised, and set the tone, for the year ahead.
+You may be used to using an online calendar, but we think there's no beating a physical calendar.
 In our opinion, having beautiful office stationary that combines functionality with design is a surefire way to encourage you to stick to your organisational goals.

 Creating an aesthetically-pleasing and well-organised workspace will help you feel confident and motivated, making it easier for you to keep on track of your meetings and appointments, as well as break down your projects into manageable chunks.

-A good organisational setup is as important for your home office as having the best office chair or desk, so don't settle for a plain, boring calendar.
+A good organisational setup is as important for your home office as having the best office chair or the best desk, so don't settle for a plain, boring calendar.
 In this guide we've collated the best wall calendars for the design-conscious, as well as the best desk calendars if you want something with more organisational features such as to do lists.
-If you're not sure a paper calendar is for you, then you can alternatively see our list of the calendar apps.

 The best 2021 calendars for your office or home